 ERCOT will also cancel all scheduled Move In or Switch transactions associated with the Defaulting CR.

-And, they will distribute the Defaulting CR’s most current CBCI file, Customer billing Contact Information file to the appropriate POLR CR.
-Therefore, only the assigned POLR CR will receive customer information on their allocated ESI IDs..
+ERCOT will also distribute the Defaulting CR’s most current CBCI file, Customer billing Contact Information file to the appropriate POLR CR.
+Therefore, the assigned POLR CR will receive customer information on their allocated ESI IDs only.
 For more information on the format and attributes of the CBCI file, please visit the following link _____________________

-Also very important to the mass transition process, if a customer choses a new REP prior to the Mass Transition effective date , ERCOT will monitor and send an 814_08 cancel transaction to the impacted Market participants cancelling the scheduled Drop to POLR transaction.
+Also very important to the mass transition process, if a customer choses a new REP prior to the Mass Transition effective date , ERCOT will monitor the scheduling of a non-POLR (or “competitive”) switch or Move In, and will initiate an 814_08 cancel transaction to the impacted Market participants which will cancel the associated, scheduled Drop to POLR transaction.

-As part of the communication responsibilities, ERCOT coordinates all daily project coordination calls until conclusion of the event.

-Finally, ERCOT determines the completion of the Mass Transition Event ensuring all impacted ESI IDs have been transitioned and communicates that to the market.
+Finally, ERCOT coordinates all daily project coordination calls until conclusion of the event, and will make the final determination of the completion of the Mass Transition Event -- ensuring all impacted ESI IDs have been transitioned and communicates that to the market.

 [Slide 7 – TDSPs]